hashicorp/terraform-provider-vsphere/website/docs/r/distributed_virtual_switch.html.markdown

   the Netflow collector.
 * `netflow_sampling_rate` - (Optional) The ratio of total number of packets to the number of packets analyzed.
-The default is `0`, which indicates that the switch should analyze all packets.
+The default is `0`, which indicates that the VDS should analyze all packets.
 The maximum value is `1000`, which indicates an analysis rate of 0.001%.

 ### Network I/O control arguments

 The following arguments manage network I/O control.
-Network I/O control (also known as network resource control) can be used to set up advanced traffic shaping for the DVS, allowing control of various classes of traffic in a fashion similar to how resource pools work for virtual machines.
+Network I/O control (also known as network resource control) can be used to set up advanced traffic shaping for the VDS, allowing control of various classes of traffic in a fashion similar to how resource pools work for virtual machines.
 Configuration of network I/O control is also a requirement for the use of network resource pools, if their use is so desired.